nodejs/node/doc/api/tls.md

 Same as [`tls.connect()`][] except that `port` and `host` can be provided as arguments instead of options.

-*Note*: A port or host option, if specified, will take precedence over any port or host argument.
+A port or host option, if specified, will take precedence over any port or host argument.

 ## tls.createSecureContext(options)